When belly of pork is slowly roasted like this, it produces fantastic, crisp crackling and succulent, tender meat.

 - Total time: 2 hours 20 minutes to 2 hours 35 minutes

 - Preheat the oven 220C, gas mark 7.
-Roughly chop the sage and rosemary then, using a pestle and mortar, grind with the garlic and lemon juice and zest and seasoning to make a thick paste.
+Roughly chop the sage and rosemary then, using a pestle and mortar, grind with the garlic, lemon zest and juice, and seasoning to make a thick paste.

 - Cut the string off the pork and unroll the meat so that it is flat.